As a global university, the University of Massachusetts Amherst is proud to have a diverse and inclusive community of faculty, staff, and students.

 If you are an international student, please review the following information to determine what documentation you will need to apply.
 If you have additional questions after reviewing the information, please contact us.

-Academic Records The requirements for graduate degree and certificate programs vary.
-All degree applicants are required to submit official or attested transcripts for each postsecondary institution attended, with certified translations if those records are not in English.
-Our programs requires an official credential evaluation from one of the National Association of Credential Evaluation Services members in order to evaluate coursework and GPA in the admissions process.
-If you have any questions regarding this requirement please contact our office for more information.
-We require official transcripts for all institutions where 9 or more credits were taken.
+The requirements for graduate degree and certificate programs vary.
+All degree applicants are required to submit official or attested transcripts for each postsecondary institution attended where 9 or more credits were taken, with certified translations if those records are not in English.
+Our programs require an official credential evaluation from one of the National Association of Credential Evaluation Services members in order to evaluate coursework and GPA in the admissions process.
+Please use the WES Degree Equivalency Tool to determine if an international student degrees is equivalent to a 4-year US degree.
+If you have any questions, please contact our office for more information.